 According to government figures, a working couple with one child will be £134 a year better off if they spend the maximum £10,000, while a working couple with three children will be £5,375 better off.
 A single parent with two children will be able to claim £3,067 more a year.

 However, a working couple with one child paying about £5,000 a year for childcare will be worse off under the new regime because they can only claim 20% of their costs, or £1,000 a year.
 Those with two children, spending £5,000 on each, will be better off.

-One of the more controversial aspects of the scheme is that higher-rate taxpayers, including parents earning up to £150,000, when the 50% tax rate takes effect, will qualify for the same amount of government help as lower earners.
+One of the more controversial aspects of the scheme is that higher-rate taxpayers, including parents earning up to £150,000, will qualify for the same amount of government help as lower earners.
 This means government-subsidised childcare will be available for couples with a joint income of up to £299,999.98.

 The new arrangement will not provide any NI savings, currently worth up to 12% for basic-rate taxpayers and up to 13.8% for employers.
 This will amount to a significant loss for some employers, which could affect the amount they spend on other employee benefits.
 Local authorities and NHS trusts are among the employers that could be worst hit.

 Since the changes were announced, providers have been urging employers to communicate the changes to staff to ensure that they are fully aware of the choices available to them, and if they are not in a voucher scheme before the changes take effect, that they are made aware they will not be able to join past a certain date.

 What are childcare vouchers?